 Brian walked into the room, where he noticed something moving in his peripheral.
 Brian turned to see a young man wearing his dead wife’s wedding dress and a blonde wig.
 His face had been covered in face paint and in his hand was a large hatchet used to for splitting logs.

 After fighting off the attacker, police arrived to case the house.
-Aside from the unusually loud televisions and messages written on a wall in ketchup, the police were not able to spot anything unusual.
+Aside from the unusually loud televisions and messages were written on a wall in ketchup, the police were not able to spot anything unusual.
 One particularly alert officer noticed a small door behind a dresser the family used to store mail and other assorted items.

 Behind the door sat a young man.
 A boy that Annie had recalled having taken her on a date nearly a year prior – Daniel LaPlante.
 After some coaxing, police managed to pull the boy out of the small crawlspace and place him under arrest, screaming as he’s forced into the police cruiser.